Cosmological constraints in covariant $f(Q)$ gravity with different connections: Data and methodology

 The median values of model parameters and 1$\sigma$ confidence intervals on them are presented in Table \ref{table1}.
 The contour plots of the posterior probability distribution of the parameters are shown in Figs. \ref{figC1}-\ref{figC4}.
 The evolutions of $w_Q$ vs redshift $z$ are displayed in Fig. \ref{figw1} and \ref{figw2} corresponding to the models Exp-$f(Q)$ and Inv-$f(Q)$, respectively.

 Summarizing the aforementioned table and plots, some interesting information is highlighted as follows:

-(i) For the $f(Q)_1$ and $f(Q)_2$ models shown in Figs. \ref{figC1} and \ref{figC2}, the values of $\Omega_m$ in the $f(Q)$ theories have significant deviations from the concordance $\mathrm{\Lambda}$CDM model, which is in agreement with the result in Ref. \cite{Anagnostopoulos:2021ydo}. $f(Q)$ cosmology, to some extent, challenges the result from the $\mathrm{\Lambda}$CDM model as later I will compare the Information Criterion (IC) of various models.
+(i) For the $f(Q)_1$ models shown in Fig. \ref{figC1}, the values of $\Omega_m$ in the $f(Q)$ theories have significant deviations from the concordance $\mathrm{\Lambda}$CDM model, which is in agreement with the result in Ref. \cite{Anagnostopoulos:2021ydo}. $f(Q)$ cosmology, to some extent, challenges the result from the $\mathrm{\Lambda}$CDM model as later I will compare the Information Criterion (IC) of various models.
 Moreover, these deviations also happen between Exp-$f(Q)$ models and Inv-$f(Q)$ models.
-From Figs. \ref{figC3} and \ref{figC4} such deviations are not significant in $f(Q)_3$ and $f(Q)_k$ models.
+From Figs. \ref{figC2}-\ref{figC4}, such deviations on $\Omega_m$ also slightly occur in $f(Q)_2$, $f(Q)_3$ , $f(Q)_k$ models except for the case of the Exp-$f(Q)_k$ and the $\Lambda$CDM.

 (ii) Unlike the models with other connections, the parameter $\lambda$ is not free but dependent on $\Omega_m$ and $\Omega_r$ in the $f(Q)_1$ models.
-Using the MCMC chains of $\Omega_m$ and $\Omega_r$, the parameter $\lambda$ can be determined as $\lambda = 0.3670^{+0.0037}_{-0.0032}$ in the Exp-$f(Q)_1$ model and $\lambda = 0.2054^{+0.0031}_{-0.0027}$ in the Inv-$f(Q)_1$ model.
+Using the MCMC chains of $\Omega_m$ and $\Omega_r$, the parameter $\lambda$ can be determined as $\lambda = 0.3669\pm 0.0034$ in the Exp-$f(Q)_1$ model and $\lambda = 0.2053\pm 0.0029$ in the Inv-$f(Q)_1$ model.
 This implies no extra parameters introduced in the $f(Q)_1$ models.
 As a side note, the positive $\lambda>0$ is preferred as the condition for an attractor in Exp-$f(Q)_1$ cosmology though the negative $\lambda$ is also the solution \cite{Ferreira:2023kgv}.